The USPS offers the Priority Mail Express (PME) service level for when you need to get your package delivered quickly — guaranteed.

 - Online at usps.com.
 The USPS prefers claims to be made online here.

 You have up to 30 days from the shipment date to file your claim with USPS.

-What do I need to provide with my claim?
+What do I need to provide to USPS with my claim?

 Where can I get a receipt in Shippo?

-You can download the invoice for that particular tracking number on your Billing tab under the Past Invoices section.
-Navigate to the Billing tab by clicking on Settings and then Account on the left navigation panel.
-Then, click on Billing along the top menu.
-Click on the Download link next to the invoice you need to see.
+You can download the invoice for the tracking number on your Billing tab under the Your Invoices section.
+Click Download next to the invoice you need.

 How will I get my money?